BrushXue/ME423-HelpDesk/Assignment3QA.md

 ## Physics explanation

-Adiabatic B.C. is applied on both sides so heat transfer is not supposed to happen along z-axis.
+Adiabatic B.C. is applied on both sides so heat transfer is not supposed to occur on z-axis.

 ## Mathematics explanation